-No, it does not.
-The local government always bears ultimate legal responsibility for its all if its obligations under the MOA.
+No. The local government always bears ultimate legal responsibility for all of its obligations under the MOA, including all reporting requirements.

 Recommendation: A local government that contracts with a third party to implement opioid remediation strategies under the MOA must ensure that the third party complies with the MOA.
-To make this happen, NC DOJ recommends that the local government build relevant MOA requirements into the contract with the third party.
+To ensure that this happens, the local government should include all relevant MOA requirements - including reporting requirements - in its contract with the third party.

 Example: Under the MOA, a local government that spends opioid settlement funds during a fiscal year must file annual financial and impact reports within 90 days of the end of the fiscal year (as discussed in Part 5 of this FAQ and in Section F.6 and Exhibits E and F of the MOA).
-Knowing this, the local government should ensure that any subrecipient of opioid settlement funds has agreed in advance - as part of its contract - to provide whatever information the local government will eventually need in order to comply with the annual financial and impact reporting requirements stated in the MOA.
+Knowing this, the local government should ensure that any subrecipient of opioid settlement funds agrees in advance - as part of its contract - to provide whatever information the local government will itself need to comply with the reporting requirements in the MOA.